Table of Contents:

 Before starting your first project, simply equip yourself with the essentials.
 Basic accessories make all the difference between a smooth sewing session and a real headache.

-- Universal needles for common and special fabrics
+- Universal needles for common and specialty fabrics

 - Set of pre-threaded bobbins for quick changes